Vehicle registration plates of Algeria: Wilayas

-In November 2022, the Algerian government has approved a draft executive decree on the introduction of a single national vehicle registration number, which is currently in the "final stages of the process".
+In November 2022, the Algerian government approved a draft executive decree for the introduction of a single national vehicle registration number, which is currently in the "final stages of the process".

 Specifications

 Front plates must be white in colour, whilst rear plates must be yellow, and the digits must always be black.
 All other colours are unacceptable and can result in a fine.
 Regular registration plates consist of a single line of digits.
 The length of these plates is specified as being between 455 and 520 mm, with a height between 100 and 110 mm.
 The height of the digits must be 75 mm.
 The digit 1 is to have a width of 20 mm, and all other digits a width of 30 mm.
 Numbers are to be uniformly separated by a space of 10 mm.

 Registration plates featuring two lines of digits are also permissible.
 These plates have a width of 275 mm, and a height of 200 mm.
 The rest of the specifications are the same as for single-line plates.

 Motorcycle plates have a width of 140 mm, and a height of 120 mm, with the digits printed on two lines.
 The dimensions of the digits are smaller than those found on regular plates: 45 mm in height, and 26 mm in width – the digit 1 which must be 15 mm wide.